MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Russia/upload-books-purchases-sales-xml-vat-declaration.md

 ---
-title: Unload books of purchases and sales in Russia
+title: Upload books of purchases and sales in Russia
 description: Russian enhancements include books of purchases and sales VAT in XML format.
 author: DianaMalina